niilante/angular-firestarter/README.md

 # FireStarter - Angular4 + Firebase Starter App

-FireStarter is designed to handle the basic features most Angular+Firebase apps need.
+Mantse is designed to handle the basic features most Angular+Firebase apps need.
 It can serve as a foundation to quickly roll out more complex features.

 [Live Demo](https://firestarter-96e46.firebaseapp.com/)
 [Lessons and Screencasts](https://angularfirebase.com)